numberoverzero/bloop/docs/user/types.rst

 While DynamoDB's ``LIST`` type allows any combination of types, bloop's built-in ``List`` type requires you to constrain the list to a single type.
 This type is constructed the same way as ``Set`` above.

-While it is possible to dump differently typed objects through a List to DynamoDB, there isn't enough type information when loading a list to tell subclasses apart.
-That means that we can't tell if the string ``2016-06-28T05:18:02.633634+00:00`` should be loaded as a ``String`` or as a ``DateTime``, without bloop using some additional overhead to store that type information alongside the data.
+This limitation exists because there isn't enough type information when loading a list to tell subclasses apart.
+That means that we can't tell if the string ``2016-06-28T05:18:02.633634+00:00`` should be loaded as a ``String`` or as a ``DateTime``.

+While bloop could store type information next to the data (or in additional columns), the first option forces bloop's type patterns on every client that talks to your DynamoDB instance, and both options consume additional space that you may not be able to spare.
+Storing type information also opens up the potential for pickle-like vulnerabilities, and violates the idea that the same data can be interpreted by different bloop engines (through binding different load functions).

-This is too high an overhead for bloop in general; the type system is general enough that you can define your own List type that supports unmapped types (perhaps by wrapping each type so that it stores the type information alongside the data).
+If you need to support multiple types in lists, the type system is general enough that you can define your own List type, that stores the type information of each object when your type is dumped to Dynamo.

 ::